 It’s a waterproof bag with up to 11.5 cubic feet of dry, protected storage space.

 Frequently Asked Questions

-Choosing the right cargo carrier for your SUV or pickup truck is the first step towards increasing your storage capabilities.
+Choosing the right cargo carrier for your RV, travel trailer, pop-up camper, or 5th wheel is the first step towards increasing your storage capabilities.

 But, in this Frequently Asked Questions section, we’ll cover some important information you should know about installing, maintaining, and safeguarding your new hitch mount cargo carrier.

 Should I put lights on my cargo carrier?

 While it’s not required, many responsible RVers choose to install a compact brake light kit to the tail end of their cargo carrier.